Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Family Literacy Hubs Literacy programs give opportunities to learn about: the importance of language, literacy and reading; the role that family members can play in literacy development of their children; interactive literacy activities that support a child’s literacy development at home and in school; and how to access learning resources through the library or their community.
 Ministry of Education, schools, libraries, communities and literacy networks

 Family Matters: Assisting Families Through Separation and Divorce This program provides early intervention that allows families experiencing separation and divorce access to needed information and assistance from an approved service provider to discuss immediate concerns and develop a plan to address any remaining issues.
-The goal of the program is to resolve family issues with less stress and anxiety, and help families make better use of available resources.
+The goal of the program is to help families make better use of available resources and resolve issues with less stress and anxiety.
 Ministry of Justice and Attorney General

 Family Mediation Program This program includes fee-for-service mediation, court-ordered High Conflict Family Mediation, and referrals from Family Justice Services to assist parents with custody, access and/or exchange issues.
 This program assists families transitioning through separation or divorce to resolve issues, including parenting time and decision making, and minimize the impact of conflict on parents and their children.
 This program also satisfies the Early Family Dispute Resolution requirement, per section 7-4 of the King’s Bench Act, which empowers families to resolve issues outside of court, and reduces the financial and emotional impacts of separation and divorce.
 Ministry of Justice and Attorney General

-Family Social Housing Safe affordable and stable housing units are available to low-income families at rents based on household income.
+Family Social Housing The Social Housing Program provides safe and affordable housing to families with low income at rents based on household income.
 Families in greatest housing need are prioritized.
 Saskatchewan Housing Corporation

 Family Supports Provide in-home support and education to parents whose children are at-risk of coming into care or are in care and will decrease amount of time spent in care.
 Ministry of Social Services, Indigenous organizations, community-based partners